johnhirokawa/mosyle-bash-scripts/README.md

 - <a href="https://github.com/johnhirokawa/mosyle-bash-scripts/blob/main/OneDrive_Reset.sh"><strong>OneDrive - Reset</strong></a><br>
   *Description:*
   This script resets the OneDrive application by running the reset command and reopening the app.
 It ensures that any issues with OneDrive are resolved by performing a complete reset.

+- <a href="https://github.com/johnhirokawa/mosyle-bash-scripts/blob/main/Mac_Dock_Reset.sh"><strong>Mac Dock Reset</strong></a><br>
+  *Description:*
+  This script resets the Dock to its default state by clearing existing items and adding specified applications.
+It prompts the user for confirmation before proceeding.

 ## 🚀 How to Deploy via Mosyle MDM